Best Gifts for College Students – Top 5 Smartest List For 2017

 For most first-year students, it’s going to be crazy.
 Just living in a building – and on a campus – with thousands of other teenagers can turn the average student’s perceptions and feelings upside-down.
 The responsibility of living without parental supervision and the difficulty of starting out with very few friends can create incredible stress and uncertainty.
 It can also lead to some very bad decisions which hopefully will be looked back on as nothing more than “learning experiences.”

 On the academic side, the shock to a freshman’s system will be just as strong.
 Daily homework assignments will be replaced by syllabi that cover an entire semester, and it will be up to the student to properly manage her study time side-by-side with the rest of her on-campus life.
 And unless she’s the type to spend hours and hours at the library, her studying and assignments – and cramming for midterm and final exams – may have to be done in an environment filled with loud music, loud voices and a haze of sweet-smelling smoke.

 Most students come through this trial by fire (and smoke) just fine.
 The best prescription for making it during the first difficult semester, though, is comfort.

 What Makes a First-Year College Student Comfortable?

 It’s naturally comforting to make friends and find interesting classes early in the freshman year, but that’s not something that can be packed into a suitcase or the trunk of a car.
-The comfortable bedding, pillow and clothes that are already on the list will definitely help, as will familiar wall hangings, stuffed animals or personal momentos.
+The comfortable bedding, pillow, and clothes that are already on the list will definitely help, as will familiar wall hangings, stuffed animals or personal mementos.